google-research/bert/README.md

 ## Using BERT to extract fixed feature vectors (like ELMo)

-In certain cases, rather than fine-tuning the entire pre-trained model end-to-end, it can be beneficial to obtained *pre-trained contextual embeddings*, which are fixed contextual representations of each input token generated from the hidden layers of the pre-trained model.
+In certain cases, rather than fine-tuning the entire pre-trained model end-to-end, it can be beneficial to obtain *pre-trained contextual embeddings*, which are fixed contextual representations of each input token generated from the hidden layers of the pre-trained model.
 This should also mitigate most of the out-of-memory issues.